 Against [this opinion]: The concepts involved in apprehending the terms of some complex are not sufficient to cause knowledge of that complex unless it is apt to be known in virtue of its terms.
-A contingent complex is not apt to be known in virtue of its terms, because if it were it would be not only necessary but also primary and immediate.6 Therefore, the concepts involved in apprehending the terms, however perfectly they represent those terms, are insufficient to cause knowledge of the contingent complex.
+A contingent complex is not apt to be known in virtue of its terms, because if it were it would be not only necessary but also primary and immediate.
+Therefore, the concepts involved in apprehending the terms, i.e., not provable from other more self-evident propositions.